top of page

 • Writer's pictureLynn Cukaj

-Here and Now Art Activity: Positive Affirmations for a Better Outlook on Life
+Positive Affirmations Art Activity for a Better Outlook on Life

 Art Therapy for Children, Teenagers and Adults

-Will this rain ever stop?
-It is spoiling my plans.
-I feel like I can't get anything accomplished these days.
-Why am I always late to appointments?
-I feel terrible from overeating - I will never achieve my weight goal.
-I’m still thinking about a conversation from yesterday that went sour.
-Does any of this sound familiar?
-It is that little voice in our head that tends to drag us into a state of negativity.
-Our own thoughts and feelings can be our worst enemy.
-If we allow ourselves to fall victim to our own internal negativity then we are not working on finding a different perspective that may help us out of whatever funk we find ourselves in.
+Are negative thoughts and feelings dragging you down?
+As we all know, our own thoughts can be our worst enemy.
+If we allow ourselves to fall victim to internal negativity then we are not working on finding a different perspective that may help us out of whatever funk we find ourselves in.
 The good news is, we can stop this pattern at any time by practicing here & now techniques.
-As an Art Therapist, my goal is to incorporate art and therapy in order to help my clients reframe negative thoughts, release stress, and gain a positive perspective.
+Take charge of your mindset and break free from the negative-thought cycle by exploring the transformative world of Art Therapy.
+As an Art Therapist, my mission is to guide you through a powerful activity that reframes negative thoughts, releasing stress, and nurturing a positive outlook.

 Here & Now Art Therapy Activity